amperser/proselint/README.md

 <img src="logo.png" alt="proselint logo" width="200">

 `proselint` places the world's greatest writers and editors by your side, where they whisper suggestions on how to improve your prose.
+They include Bryan Garner, Mark Twain, David Foster Wallace, Steve Pinker, Chuck Palahniuk, Elmore Leonard, Matthew Butterick, The Wall Street Journal, William Struk, and E.B.
+White.
+Many more are on their way and will shortly arrive.
+Our goal is to aggregate human knowledge about best practices in writing and to make that knowledge immediately available to all authors in the form of a linter for prose — we call it proselint.

 ### Installation